andy-iskauskas/determ_workshop/docs/index.md

 - Is the histogram skewing significantly in one direction or the other?
 If this is the case, the emulator tends to either overestimate or underestimate the model output.

-The diagnostics above are not particularly bad, but we will try to modify our emulator to make it more conservative and avoid misclassifications in the bottom right quadrant (second column).
+The diagnostics in the plot above are not particularly bad, but we will try to modify our emulator to make it more conservative to avoid the large number of points for which the emulator is overconfident (the red error-bars in the first column).

 A way of improving the performance of an emulator is by changing the variance $\sigma^2$ in the Gaussian process $u$:
 $$\sigma^2 \left[(1-\delta) c(x,x^{\prime}) + \delta I_{\{x=x^\prime\}}\right].$$